Ishaya Bakut

 Ishaya Bakut (16 August 1947 – 21 March 2015) was Military Governor of Benue State in Nigeria from September 1986 to December 1987 during the military regime of General Ibrahim Babangida.

 He was Field Commander in Liberia of the ECOMOG West African multinational force from September 1991 to December 1992.

 Birth and education

-Ishaya Bakut was born on 16 August 1947 in Kurmi-Bi, Zonkwa in Kachia LGA in Kaduna State.
+Ishaya Bakut was born on 16 August 1947 in Kurmi-Bi, Zonkwa in Zangon Kataf LGA in Kaduna State.

 He attended Government College, Kaduna (1961–1965) on a Shell BP Scholarship.

 In 1966 he went to the Nigerian Defence Academy, Kaduna, graduating in March 1969, when he was commissioned as 2nd Lieutenant.
 He attended Ahmadu Bello University, Zaria (1971–1975) where he earned a BSc Engineering.